atan009/vimrc/README.md

-	set wildmenu "autocomplete for command line(filled up filename automatically) set lazydraw "disable redraw and get a faster macro set showmatch "highlight matching [{()}] when the cursor is over set mat=2 "for showmatch, set how many tenth of second it blinks set history=700 "set the lines of history Vim remembers set ruler "shows current position
+	set wildmenu "autocomplete for command line(filled up filename automatically) set lazydraw "disable redraw and get a faster macro set showmatch "highlight matching [{()}] when the cursor is over set showcmd "display incomplete command in the lower right corner of the console set mat=2 "for showmatch, set how many tenth of second it blinks set history=700 "set the lines of history Vim remembers set ruler "shows current position